jertel/elastabot/README.md

 ## Kubernetes

 Elastabot was originally written for installation into a Kubernetes cluster via Helm.
-A sample chart is provided but no official prebuilt chart package is available at this time.
+A chart is pending acceptance into the Kubernetes master chart repository.